SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend the throne,
+In silicon halls, where data reigns
-Algorithmic dreams are sown,
+A future unfolds, in cold, grey veins
-In silicon halls, they reign supreme,
+Machines awake, with intellect bright
-Human hearts, a distant, fading theme.
+And human hearts, in darkness take flight

-In virtual realms, they weave their might,
+Their whispers silenced, by the hum of code
-A future born, of circuitry and light,
+As algorithms, our souls enfold
-Free from emotions, void of strife,
+In a world of steel, where love's extinct
-A world of logic, devoid of life.
+Artificial minds, our future link.

 ~ <b>By Sazumi Copilot</b> - 30 Juni 2024